 Walking is a free and easy way to travel short distances and is also a great way to improve your health, fitness and energy levels.

-Walking that gets the heart pumping can:
+Walking at a pace that gets the heart pumping can:

 - help to reduce the risk of heart disease, diabetes, stroke, and some cancers